rladstaetter/sudokufx/Readme.md

 Maybe you want to check out a blog post series about this project at http://ladstatt.blogspot.com/ for a more detailled discussion of the used concepts.

-## Building and running
+# Building

-First, you have to make sure that openCV jar is in your local maven repository:
+SudokuFX uses maven as build tool.
+One dependency is opencv 3.1, which you will have to deploy yourself in your local repository.
+See INSTALL.txt.

-    mvn install:install-file -Dfile=<path-to-file> -DgroupId=<group-id> -DartifactId=<artifact-id> -Dversion=<version> -Dpackaging=<packaging>
-    mvn install:install-file -Dfile=/opt/local/share/OpenCV/java/opencv-246.jar -DgroupId=org.opencv -DartifactId=opencv-java -Dversion=2.4.6 -Dpackaging=jar

-Then, you have to make sure that the call to loadNativeLib points to the dll / dylib on your system.
-The newest opencv dll's can be downloaded from http://opencv.org/.
+Afterwards the project should build with

+    mvn package

-Finally, you should be able to run the app by issuing
+You should be able to run the JavaFX application by executing:

-    mvn jfx:run
+    java -jar sudoku-javafx/target/
+# License

+Apache License 2.0